boschrexroth/node-red-contrib-ctrlx-automation/doc/EXAMPLES.md

 ### Execute a python file "test.py" in an interpreter instance "MyInstance"

 The following example shows how to execute a python script file in a script interpreter instance `MyInstance`.
-The corresponding instance has to be present and in state `INIT` or `READY`.
+The corresponding instance has to be present and in state `INIT` or `READY` ([see instance state machine](https://docs.automation.boschrexroth.com/doc/2359488747/user-interface-via-data-layer/latest/en/)).
 The file `test.py` has to be present in the root folder of the active configuration.

 Content of `test.py`: